-Worldwide, use of cell phones while driving has raised strong concerns about the impact of on road safety and several research actions are under way (NHTSA, 2006; McEvoy et al. 2007).
+Worldwide, use of cell phones while driving has raised strong concerns about the impact on road safety and several research actions are under way (NHTSA, 2006; McEvoy et al. 2007).
 On the basis of the concept of humans' inherently limited focus capabilities (Kahneman 1973), early research results showed that cell phone communication is a quite demanding cognitive and operational task, which may compromise decision making while driving (McKnight and McKnight 1993).
-Nowadays, the use of a cell phone while driving is prohibited by road traffic regulations in most European countries.
+Nowadays, approximately 44 countries have banned the use of handheld phones while driving (Cellular-News, 2007; Sundeen, 2005)

 In particular, the use of cell phones is blamed for increased risk of provoking or failing to avoid a road accident, mainly within simulated experiments within recent researches.
 The effect is attributed in Laberge-Nadeau et al. (2003) to the distraction of driver's attention.
 Furthermore, the effect of cell phone use on road accident risk is quantified in Redelmeier and Tibshirani (1997), who suggest that road accident risk is quadrupled when using cell phone while driving, not only during the actual cell phone communication, but also during the short period following the end of the call.
-It was also reported (Lam, 2002) that the risk of road accident injury of young drivers who used a cell phone was estimated to be almost 2.5 times higher than those not being distracted.
-In an extensive simulator survey (Wilcox, 2004) it was found that drivers who used their cell phone while driving experienced an increased risk of provoking a road accident compared to drivers who did not use their cell phone while driving; interestingly, this effect was non significant for male drivers.
+Lam (2002) investigated the association between various types of distractions, inside and outside the vehicle, and the increased risk of car crash injury among drivers of different ages.
+More specifically, it was reported that the risk of road accident injury of young drivers (25-29 years old) who used a cell phone was estimated to be almost 2.5 times higher than those not being distracted.
+On the other hand, the pattern of effects for older drivers is also somewhat equivocal.
+The impact of cell phones on older drivers appears to be more detrimental in some studies (Brookhuis et al., 1991), but not in other ones (Alm and Nilsson, 1995).
+In another simulator experiment (Wilcox, 2004) it was found that drivers who used their cell phone while driving experienced an increased risk of provoking a road accident compared to drivers who did not use their cell phone while driving; interestingly, this effect was non significant for male drivers.

-In other researches, the effect of cell phone use while driving is examined in terms od road safety, through the analysis of the respective effect on traffic speeds and vehicle headways.
+In other researches, the effect of cell phone use while driving is examined in terms of road safety, through the analysis of the respective effect on traffic speeds and vehicle headways.
 It is argued that drivers may attempt to compensate for the increased mental effort resulting from the use of cell phone while driving by adapting their speed accordingly (Haigney et al. 2007).
 In particular, it has been found that drivers reduce their speed while using their cell phone (Strayer and Drews 2001).
 The adjustment of driving speed while using a cell phone appears to be largely affected by the road environment; in particular, speed reduction is expected to be higher in the more complex urban settings (Törnos and Bolling 2005).
 Related effects may also rise from individual driver characteristics, such as age and gender.
 For instance, young drivers do not appear to significantly reduce their travel speed when using their cell phone, whereas older drivers reduce their speed in accordance to the complexity of the trip.
 Moreover, higher speed reductions while using a cell phone were observed among older female drivers, in relation to male drivers of the same age groups (Nowakowski et al. 2008).